kcrimi/proposal_site/_posts/2014-01-14-reveillon.md

 latlong: [29.956596, -90.068157]
 ---

 At this point, Melissa thinks the scavenger hunt is over and the dinner is her final reward.
-The restaurant is one of the old classic creole restaurants in the French Quarter that is currently serving their Revellion menu, a celebretory dinner traditionally served around the holidays with typically creole dishes.
+The restaurant is one of the old classic creole restaurants in the French Quarter that is currently serving their Reveillon menu, a celebretory dinner traditionally served around the holidays with typically creole dishes.
 We enjoy the dinner and eat far too much, as usual.
 <!--excerpt-->

 ## Reveillon